Want More Confidence? Consume Less And Create More!Jun 12, 2022

 When you give into constant consumption, you might get a short-lived sense of relief or relaxation—who doesn’t love a little Netflix & chill?
 Without an uplifting, inspiring, soul-feeding endeavor to balance that passive consumption, however, that quick hit of energy will wear off just in time for you to realize that you’ve settled into a more downward spiral of passivity and energy loss.

-So, how do we shift our love for consumption toward a more equitable balance with action and creativity?
+So, how do we shift our love for consumption toward a more equitable balance between action and creativity?

 Well, for starters, make a list of all of the things you do to create.
 Do you like to make music, paint, write, or play a sport?